vitaly-t/pg-promise/README.md

  * `$ npm run doc` - will generate the documentation;
  * open `out/index.html` in a web browser.

-Alternatively, you can use its converted version of the [API], which doesn't look as good though, but is being continuously improved.
+Alternatively, you can use its converted version of the [API], which doesn't have as good a layout, but is quite usable nonetheless.

 # Usage